-A young girl finds that all the books she chooses in the library have been previously checked out by the same boy.
+A young Japanese middle school girl finds that all the books she chooses in the library have been previously checked out by the same boy.
 Later she meets a very infuriating fellow... could it be her "friend" from the library?
 The boy's grandfather has a violin sales and service shop.
 The boy wants to be a violin maker like his grandfather.Written by

 Dana Anthony <firstname.lastname@example.org>

 (At 22:56 - 23:20) When Shizuku first follows Muta the cat into Mr. Nishi's antique shop.
-Just as Shizuku watches Muta enter the shop - we are shown a golden pig statue sitting on the ground being used as a door stop to hold the shop door open, you can see that it's head is angled so that it is pointed/looking to it's right (to the left from our perspective.)
-But in the next scene we see that the Pig's head is not angled to either side at all - and is instead shown looking straight ahead.
+Just as Shizuku watches Muta enter the shop, we are shown a golden pig statue sitting on the ground being used as a door stop to hold the shop door open, with its head angled so that it is looking to its right (to the left from our perspective.)
+But in the next scene we see that the pig's head is not angled to either side at all - and is instead shown looking straight ahead.
 See more »

 23 of 27 people found this review helpful.

 Was this review helpful to you?

 | Report this